smarnach/pyexiftool/README.rst

 Documentation
 =============

-The documentation is available at `sylikc.github.io`_.
+The current documentation is available at `sylikc.github.io`_.
-It is slightly outdated at the moment but will be improved as the project moves forward
+It may slightly lag behind the most updated version will be improved as the project moves forward.

 ::